rohithbhardwaj/rbharadwaj/README.md

 - [Typescript](https://www.typescriptlang.org/index.html/) is an open-source front end scripting language.It is a strict syntactical          superset of JavaScript which adds optional static typing.

 ## Recommended Resources
+- [Wordpress](https://wordpress.com/) is a ‘anyone can use’ simplified website publishing program.
+- [w3schools](https://www.w3schools.com/) is optimized for learning, testing, and training.
+Examples might be simplified to improve        reading and basic understanding.
+- [Github Tutorials](https://www.youtube.com/watch?v=0fKg7e37bQE) is a youtube video of tutorials for beginners.

 ## Contributers